Private philanthropic organizations are increasingly recognizing entrepreneurship as an economic development strategy.

 ‘Funding Opportunity’ in North Carolina

-Meanwhile, Thomas Hall, the executive director of the Thomas Entrepreneurship Hub at the University of North Carolina-Pembroke, continues to strengthen a relationship with the Golden LEAF Foundation.
-Nearly four years ago, Golden LEAF partially funded the renovation of the 20,000-square-foot building that houses the Hub, an entrepreneur incubator and coworking space on Pembroke campus.
+Meanwhile, Thomas Hall, the executive director of the Thomas Entrepreneurship Hub at the University of North Carolina, continues to strengthen a relationship with the Golden LEAF Foundation.
+Nearly four years ago, Golden LEAF partially funded the renovation of the 20,000-square-foot building that houses the Hub, an entrepreneur incubator and coworking space located near the Pembroke campus.

 “My focus and the Hub’s mission basically is to help entrepreneurs succeed and create jobs,” Hall said.